 By 2025, the CEPS WeB envisions to be the leading independent regional centre that provides cutting edge research on policymaking.

 The members of the CEPS WeB set out to form a vibrant network of researchers recognised for their expertise and to successfully advocate their ideas and findings to key national, regional, and EU stakeholders.
-The CEPS WeB will strive to create established strong track record as a corrective factor of the existing policymaking practices in the region.
+The CEPS WeB strove to create established strong track record as a corrective factor of the existing policymaking practices in the region.

 The CEPS WeB builds upon the previous track record of close cooperation between the TEN member organisations.
 It intends to serve as an additional boost to the other joint initiatives under TEN, by providing a pool of expertise and support to the more structured efforts and ongoing projects of organisations involved.